 Radiation Heat is more efficient in vacuum because any media between heat transfer bodies can absorb electromagnetic waves.
 A good example of radiation heat is the transfer of heat from sun to earth due to electromagnetic waves through vacuum space.
 But when the sun radiation enters the earth atmosphere, their impact starts reducing because of the presence of air and other particles.

-All objects (solid, liquid or gas) can emit electromagnetic radiation because of thermal agitation inside their molecules.
-Rate of heat flux emitted by a body depends on its temperature and type of surface (color/finish etc.)
+All objects (solid, liquid or gas) emit electromagnetic radiation because of thermal agitation inside their molecules.
+Rate of heat flux emitted by a body depends on body temperature and type of surface (color/finish etc.)